 Summing it up…

 So that’s basically it.
 Colony size as a function of starting female population and time.
 Or, work backwards to hit a population target.
 Simple.
 This should answer the question of how many roaches you need to start a Dubia colony.
 Keep in mind though that while these projections are based on real averages and actual Dubia roach physiology, your mileage may vary.
 Factors influencing Dubia reproduction and colony population growth are many.
 They include temperature, food availability, crowding, stress, etc. We’ve written about these things in our Dubia Roach Breeding Guide, which we recommend reading if you’re interested.
-It’s the logical next step in planning and implementing your new colony.
+Learning about Dubia roach breeding is the logical next step in planning and implementing your new colony.

 We’ve also written several other in-depth articles on related topics that you may find interesting, including one on maximizing the natural B. dubia growth rate and another on diagnosing and curing Dubia roach breeding troubles.